xuankimtran/docs-1/pages/katalon-analytics/docs/load-balancing-agents.md

 >
 > By default, the Threshold value of all Agents is set as **1**.

-To configure Agent's Threshold, follow these steps:
+To configure an Agent's Threshold, follow these steps:

 1. Sign in to [Katalon TestOps](https://testops.katalon.io/login) and go to your Project.